Edictum

 • Need for better agent instructions to prevent excessive tool use

-Observed denials
+Observed blocks

 Dashboard and Demo